CUGbaoyi/Streamlit-Built-Environment-Stocks/README.md

 ```

 ###
 -data/: Contains the raw data for buildings and is organized by cities.
-For instance, data for buildings in Beijing can be found in the beijing/ subdirectory.
-Due to the storage limitation, we provide a sample city.
+For instance, data for buildings in Beijing is in the beijing/ subdirectory.

 -ground truth/: Contains the training sample data for the MS estimation.
 This is where the ground truth or reference data resides for different cities.